Akcodet7/Stock-Prediction-Model_NASA/README.md

 ## Features

-- **Historical Data Retrieval:** Downloads stock data (e.g., AAPL) using yfinance.
+- **Historical Stock Data:** Retrieves stock data from Yahoo Finance.
-- **Data Preprocessing:** Extracts closing prices, scales data, and converts it into a time series format.
+- **Data Preprocessing:** Scales data and transforms it into time series format suitable for LSTM.
-- **Stacked LSTM Model:** Implements a multi-layer LSTM network to capture temporal dependencies.
+- **Stacked LSTM Model:** Uses two LSTM layers and a Dense output layer for prediction.
-- **Performance Evaluation:** Computes RMSE for both training and testing datasets.
+- **Model Evaluation:** Calculates RMSE on both training and test sets; includes a custom judging score.
-- **Future Forecasting:** Predicts the next 30 days of stock prices and visualizes both historical and forecasted data.
+- **Future Forecasting:** Predicts the next 30 days of stock prices.
+- **News & Sentiment Analysis:**
+  - Fetches stock-related news via RSS feeds.
+  - Analyzes headlines using TextBlob to classify sentiment as positive, negative, or neutral.
+  - Saves the sentiment analysis results to a CSV file and plots the sentiment distribution.

 ## Abstract

-This project utilizes a Stacked LSTM network to predict stock prices by analyzing historical closing price data.
-By preprocessing the data into a time series format and training the model on 65% of the available data, the approach demonstrates promising results in forecasting future trends.
-Although predictions are based solely on past prices, the model shows considerable accuracy, suggesting that incorporating additional factors (e.g., market sentiment) could further enhance its performance.
+This project leverages deep learning and natural language processing to predict stock prices and understand market sentiment.
+By combining a Stacked LSTM network trained on historical closing price data with sentiment analysis of news headlines, the model provides insights that may help in decision-making for stock investments.
+Although predictions are based on historical data, the integration of sentiment analysis adds an extra dimension to the forecasting process.

 ## Introduction

-Stock market forecasting is challenging due to inherent volatility and multiple influencing factors.
-This project uses historical closing prices as the primary input for a deep learning model based on a Stacked LSTM architecture.
-The model is designed to learn long-term dependencies in the data, providing a foundation for making informed predictions about future stock trends.
+Stock market forecasting is a challenging task due to market volatility and a multitude of influencing factors.
+In this project, we use historical closing prices and recent news sentiment as inputs.
+The Stacked LSTM model learns long-term dependencies in the data, while sentiment analysis provides an understanding of market mood that might affect stock movements.

 ## Objective

-- **Primary Goal:** Develop and evaluate a Stacked LSTM model that accepts historical stock closing prices as input to predict future prices.
+- **Primary:** Develop a Stacked LSTM model that predicts future stock prices from historical data.
-- **Secondary Goals:**
-  - Retrieve and preprocess data from Yahoo Finance.
-  - Create a time series dataset for training and testing.
-  - Evaluate model performance using metrics like RMSE.
-  - Forecast stock prices for a future period (e.g., next 30 days).
+- **Secondary:** Integrate sentiment analysis of stock news to complement the prediction model.

 ## Methodology

-1. **Data Collection:**
+1. **News Fetching & Sentiment Analysis:**
-   - Historical stock data is obtained from Yahoo Finance using the yfinance library.
+   - Fetches news headlines via RSS feeds from Yahoo Finance and Seeking Alpha.
-   - Example: Downloading AAPL stock data from January 1, 2015, to May 22, 2024.

-2. **Data Preprocessing:**
-   - Extract the closing price from the dataset.
+   - Analyzes headlines with TextBlob to determine sentiment polarity.
+   - Saves the sentiment results to a CSV file for further analysis and visualization.

+2. **Stock Data Processing:**
-   - Scale the data using MinMaxScaler.
+   - Downloads historical stock data using yfinance.
-   - Split the dataset into training (65%) and testing (35%) subsets.
-   - Transform the linear data into time series format using a fixed time step.
+   - Preprocesses data (scaling, time series creation, train-test split).

-3. **Model Building:**
+3. **Model Building & Training:**
-   - Construct a Stacked LSTM model with two LSTM layers (the first layer configured with `return_sequences=True`) followed by a Dense layer.
+   - Constructs a Stacked LSTM model with two LSTM layers and one Dense layer.
-   - Compile the model using the Adam optimizer and mean squared error loss function.
+   - Trains the model on the training data and validates on the test data.
+   - Evaluates performance using RMSE and a custom judging score.

-4. **Training & Evaluation:**
+4. **Forecasting & Visualization:**
-   - Train the model for 100 epochs with a batch size of 64.
+   - Forecasts stock prices for the next 30 days.
+   - Plots the training/test predictions alongside actual stock prices.
+   - Displays sentiment distribution from the analyzed news headlines.

+## Result Analysis

+- **Model Accuracy:**
-   - Evaluate the model using the Root Mean Squared Error (RMSE) on both training and testing datasets.
-   - Visualize predictions against actual stock prices.
+  The model computes the Root Mean Squared Error (RMSE) for both training and testing datasets.
+A lower RMSE indicates that the predictions closely match the actual stock prices.

-5. **Future Forecasting:**
+- **Judging Score:**
+  A custom judging score is calculated using the percentage return and variance of the predictions.
+This score provides an additional perspective on the model's performance by assessing how well the model captures price movement dynamics.

+- **Visual Insights:**
+  The plotted graphs display:
+  - The actual vs. predicted stock prices, highlighting how well the model fits historical data.
+  - The training and validation loss trends during model training, demonstrating the convergence of the learning process.
-   - Forecast the next 30 days of stock prices.
+  - Future stock price forecasts over the next 30 days.

-   - Inverse transform predictions to obtain actual stock prices.
-   - Plot historical data alongside future predictions.
+- **Sentiment Analysis:**
+  The sentiment distribution, visualized via a pie chart, shows the proportions of positive, negative, and neutral news headlines.
+This information may serve as an additional indicator of market mood and can be used to supplement the technical predictions.

 ## Tools Used

 - **Programming Language:** Python
-- **Data Collection & Processing:**
-  - [yfinance](https://pypi.org/project/yfinance/) – Retrieve historical stock data.
+- **Libraries:**
-  - numpy, pandas – Numerical computations and data manipulation.
+  - Data Manipulation: numpy, pandas
-  - scikit-learn – Data scaling and evaluation.
-- **Modeling & Visualization:**
+  - Visualization: matplotlib, seaborn
-  - TensorFlow, Keras – Building and training the LSTM model.
+  - Machine Learning: scikit-learn, TensorFlow, Keras
-  - matplotlib, seaborn – Data visualization.
+  - Data Retrieval: yfinance
+  - News Parsing: feedparser
+  - Sentiment Analysis: TextBlob

 ## Installation

 1. **Clone the Repository:**